SERVICE · AGENTIC WORKFLOW

 Wires into your existing systems

-Agents connect directly to the ERP, CRM, ticketing, approval, and messaging systems you already use—including Slack and email—reading and writing through your APIs and existing permissions.
-The workflow runs in your environment; staff don't change their interface and data doesn't move.
+Agents connect to the ERP, CRM, ticketing, approval, and messaging systems you already use, including Slack and email, reading and writing through your APIs and existing permissions.
+The workflow runs in your environment.
+Staff don't change their interface and data doesn't move.

 06